 In 2004, Dick Dodd, Gary Lane, Larry Tamblyn and Tony Valentino reunited to perform at Game 2 of the 2004 World Series before 50,000 wildly enthusiastic Boston fans and at the Red Sox home opener against the Yankees in 2005.
 Previous to that, The Standells' only performance in Boston was when they were part of the Rolling Stones tour in 1967.
 Since the early 1990s "Dirty Water" has been the Red Sox unofficial anthem and is listed in the Rock & Roll Hall of Fame as one of the 500 songs that shaped Rock and Roll.

 In 2009, Tony, Dick and Gary left the band because they were no longer able to actively be involved.
 Bassist John Fleck, who joined The Standells in 1967, rejoined the group.
 Having left the band Love, John was a major creative force in The Standells.
 They also added two new members; Greg (Scorch) Burnham and Adam Marsland, and continued to perform.

 In the summer of 2010, The Standells rocked Madrid, Bordeaux, Rennes, Paris, London, Oslo, Berlin, Athens and Frankfurt, playing to enthusiastic crowds of all ages.
-Their single, "Riot On Sunset Strip", is the lead-off selection on the Grammy nominated compilation album, "Where The Action Is".
-By the Spring of 2011, the group was in the planning stages of recording a new album which came to fruition in 2013 as "Bump".
+Their single "Riot On Sunset Strip" was the lead-off selection on the Grammy nominated compilation album, "Where The Action Is".
+By the Spring of 2011 the group was busy recording a new album which came to fruition in 2013 as "Bump".
 Sadly, Dick Dodd died on November 29, of that same year.
 The band completed an extensive national tour in the Spring of 2014, their first major U.S. tour since the 1960s.
 Former band member, Gary Lane (Gary McMillan) died on November 5, 2014, from lung cancer at the age of 76.

 Thanks to Larry Tamblyn for his kind assistance with this biography